-Sunday, the day of communal worship in Christianity.
+Sunday is the day of communal worship in Christianity.
 Also referred to as the “Lord’s Day.”
-I am sitting here, with a glass of white wine, dressed in a dashing white bathrobe, growing my beard and listening to the tunes of Hugh Laurie.
+I am sitting here, with a glass of white wine, dressed in a dashing white bathrobe, growing my beard, and listening to the tunes of Hugh Laurie.
 Before you judge me, I assure you that I don’t have a Messiah complex.
 Although I do recall my personal resurrection.

-Nevertheless while spending more time discovering myself the past few years, I found out the importance of “self-love.”
+Nevertheless while spending more time discovering myself over the past few years, I found out the importance of “self-love.”
 Reaching that phase of enlightenment (yes, I just felt like using this word even though I do not meditate), I became less reluctant to accept their kind words.
 Comfort was found in them as I told myself that I had no reason to doubt their keen sense of judgment.
-I took their praises and reminded me of them every day.
+I took their praises and remind myself of them every day.

 Unknowingly I learned a relevant lesson.
 Not long after that I came across a blog post titled “Twenty lessons a wise man would share.”
 What I read was an entertaining review that sparked my imagination.
 Eager to put all these lessons into practice, I found a victim with who I can share the burden.
 How hard can it be right?
 We’d start with the first lesson and add another one to our “to-do list” each subsequent week.